ankit-rathi/ankit-rathi.github.io/data-ai-concepts.md

 Don't worry if you are completely new to the data and AI field, you have even more reason to be excited.
 There are no prerequisites to read and grasp the concepts mentioned in the book.
 This is a promise that learning data and AI concepts will change the way you think about the problems you want to solve and show you how to tackle them by unlocking the power of data.

 ### Scope of This Book
+- Covered: breadth of the Data and AI field to just enough depth, sticking to the comcepts
+- Not covered: specialization in each of the sub-fields, not the implementation details

 ### Outline of This Book
 Topics Covered: Data and AI Foundation, Data and AI in Action, Data and AI Platforms

+- Data and AI Foundation: Introduction, Mathematics, Cloud Computing, Business Domain
+- Data and AI in Action: Data Ingestion, Data Storage, Data Engineering, Data Science, Data Visualization, Data Operationalization, Data Architecture, Data Governance, Data Management
+- Data and AI Platforms: Open Source, AWS, Azure, GCP, Databricks, Snowflake

 <a name="data-and-ai-foundation"/>